lcs-djones/icd2o-s1-2024-2025/content/source-icd2o/shared/Portfolios/Landmarks and Iconic Structures Notion Reflection.md

 Copy paste these end of project reflection questions into your notion post for the day

-1. Why did you choose your specific theme, and how do you think it influenced your designs?
+1. Why did you choose your specific landmark, and how do you think it influenced your designs?

-2. Which piece in your set best represents your theme, and why?

-3. Were there any challenges in making your chess pieces recognizable as specific landmarks or your iconic structure?
+3. Were there any challenges in making your model recognizable as specific landmarks or your iconic structure?
 How did you overcome them?

 4. What was the most helpful piece of feedback you received, and how did it impact your final design?